 (1) Cash, Alternate A - Retainage will be deducted from progress payments and held by the Agency until final payment is made according to 00195.90, unless otherwise specified in the Contract.

-Except as otherwise provided, the Agency will deposit the cash retainage withheld in an interest-bearing escrow account as required by ORS 279C.570(2).
-The Contractor shall execute such documentation and instructions respecting the interest-bearing escrow account as the Agency may require to protect its interests, including but not limited to a provision that no funds may be paid from the account to anyone without the Agency’s advance written authorization.
+Except as otherwise provided, the Agency will deposit the cash retainage withheld in an interest-bearing account, in a bank or other financial institution for the benefit of the Agency, as required by ORS 279C.560(5).
 Interest earned on the account shall accrue to the Contractor.
 Amounts retained and interest earned will be included in the final payment made according to 00195.90, unless otherwise specified in the Contract.

-For a contract over $500,000, if the Contractor requests that the Agency deposit the retainage in an interest-bearing account under ORS 279C.560(5), the Agency will use the “Cash, Alternate A” in this Subsection.
-For a contract $500,000 or less, if the Contractor requests that the Agency deposit the retainage in an interest-bearing account under ORS 279C.560(5), the Agency will use an interest-bearing account (in a bank, savings bank, trust company, or savings association) as provided under ORS 279C.560(5).

 Any retainage withheld on Work performed by a Subcontractor will be released to the Contractor according to 00195.50(d).